 Changes are blowing in the wind in the Town of Benton

-Other business discussed by the town board on Oct.
-14 included:
+Other business addressed by the board included: